MonetDB/pymonetdb/doc/filetransfers.rst

 Note that in this example, we register the same handler object as an uploader and a downloader for demonstration purposes.
-In the real world, it is good security practice only to register an uploader or a downloader, or to use two separate handlers.
+In the real world, it is good security practice only to register an uploader or a downloader It is also possible to use two separate handlers.

 See the API documentation for details.